 PAMA corporate member job postings on JSfirm.com will be highlighted on the PAMA website and newsletter distributions.
-To take advantage of the 30% member discount on postings on JSfirm, contact Jeff Richards at firstname.lastname@example.org.
+To take advantage of the substantial member discount on postings on JSfirm.com, contact Jeff Richards at email@example.com.

 To view PAMA's new Aviation Jobs page, visit www.pama.org/job-board.

 Dell Presidents Day is back!
 Members save up to 48% off select Dell Branded products.

 Presidents Day Campaign Special Offer (Offer Valid Feb 11th-Feb 20th)

 • Save an Additional 8% on Dell Networking/Storage/Thin Client

 To access your savings, visit dell.com/pama or call (800) 757-8442 to speak with a tech advisor.